-Familiarizing yourself with at least a few common phrases and the Greek alphabet will not only be a strong signal that you are ready for living in Cyprus, rather than just being a temporary ‘visitor’ of sorts, it will also be very well received by those around you.
+Familiarizing yourself with at least a few common phrases and the Greek alphabet will not only be a strong signal that you are ready for living in Cyprus as an expat, rather than just being a temporary ‘visitor’ of sorts, it will also be very well received by those around you.
 Needless to say that knowing the local language always helps when dealing with administrative issues.
 The two official languages in Cyprus are Greek and Turkish, used predominantly in each respective part.

-Unfortunately, the ongoing financial and economic crisis has hit the country pretty hard.
-The GDP is shrinking, and unemployment is on the increase.
 Nonetheless, the quality of life in Cyprus is, of course, not only determined by the figures on your paycheck.
-In Cyprus, you may still get to enjoy a welcoming, warmhearted culture, the Mediterranean climate, unique scenery, advanced infrastructure in most respects, and a very safe environment – the nation has a fairly low crime rate.
+In Cyprus, you get to enjoy a welcoming, warmhearted culture, the Mediterranean climate, unique scenery, advanced infrastructure in most respects, and a safe environment, as the nation has a fairly low crime rate.